Family Medicine Residency Program

 St. Mary's Hospital is the largest medical center on the Western Slope of CO.
 This 350-bed hospital serves as a primary and referral hospital for an area of over a quarter million square miles encompassing parts of 4 states.
 The Faculty & Residents are an integral part of this regions patient care.
 This provides residents exposure to a remarkable depth and breadth of patients not typically seen at other hospitals.
 St. Mary's Hospital staff includes over 300 physicians representing nearly every specialty and sub-specialty.

 The community has a strong base of family doctors & specialists who contribute to the residency program.
 We offer a popular Family Medicine Clerkship experience for 4th year students of LCME accredited and AOA approved schools.
-There is also a new Sub-I in Internal Medicine to take advantage of one of our many strengths.
+There is also a Sub-I in Internal Medicine to take advantage of one of our many strengths.
 Third year students from the University of Colorado do their Family Medicine clerkship with us.
 Housing adjacent to the hospital is available.

 The St. Mary's Family Medicine Program is an 8-8-8 format & is the only residency at St. Mary's.
 There are currently thirteen faculty members devoted to resident education.